mhbeyatli/Database-Projesi---Y-zme-Yar-malar-Veritaban-/docs/developer/Mustafa Tıkır.rst

       <input class="button" type="submit" value="Delete" name="delete" />

-    After it is sended , records_page function selects the elif statement, and finds the button which is clicked, and sends the paramanters t delete_record fuction which is in store.py
+    After it is sent , records_page function selects the elif statement, and finds the button which is clicked, and sends the parameters to delete_record function which is in store.py

     .. code-block:: python